adafruit/esp8266-micropython-vagrant/README.md

     v.memory = 1024

 I found at least 1 gigabyte of memory was required to compile the SDK (and that is the default configuration value).
-If you change the Vagrant file you will need to stop and restart the VM (see the Stopping & Starting the VM section further below).
+If you change the Vagrantfile you will need to stop and restart the VM (see the Stopping & Starting the VM section further below).